Open Source and Cloud Digital Signage

 Here’s why.
 Native software development requires a lot of time and resources.
 It’s much more involved than developing interpreted software based on web technologies.

-Most open source software publishers lack the necessary resources to develop in native programming languages.
+Most open-source software publishers lack the necessary resources to develop native programming languages.
 They don’t always have access to a dedicated team of engineers, so they leverage web technologies to fast-track the development process.
 It may be quicker and cheaper than the alternative, but the resulting products can’t compete head-to-head with native software.

 It makes sense that companies who invest massive amounts of capital in research and development deliver products that are more innovative, and offer more features.